polichtm/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

     > **Note**: The list should include only two accounts - AzureStackAdmin and CloudAdmin.

-### Task 4: Manage Azure Stack diagnostics log collection via the privileged endpoint.
+### Task 4: Manage Azure Stack Hub diagnostics log collection via the privileged endpoint.

-1. From the PowerShell Remoting session in the Administrator: Windows PowerShell ISE window, in the console pane, collect Azure Stack storage logs by running the following:
+1. From the PowerShell Remoting session in the Administrator: Windows PowerShell ISE window, in the console pane, collect Azure Stack Hub storage logs by running the following:

      ```
      Get-AzureStackLog -OutputSharePath '\\AzS-Host1\Logs' -OutputShareCredential $using:adminCredentials -FilterByRole Storage
      ```

-    > **Note**: On Azure Stack Development Kit systems, it is possible to run Get-AzureStackLog directly from the ASDK host.
+    > **Note**: On Azure Stack Hub Development Kit systems, it is possible to run Get-AzureStackLog directly from the ASDK host.

     > You have the option of filtering by role as well as specify the time window for which logs should be collected.
 For details, refer to https://docs.microsoft.com/en-us/azure/azure-stack/azure-stack-diagnostics.